yesodweb/yesod-scaffold/README.md

 merges between these branches, testing that the branches build correctly, and generating the .hsfiles used by the [stack-template repository](https://github.com/commercialhaskell/stack-templates).
-(Note: the full list of recognized branches is maintained in the `Shared.hs` file on the master branch.
+(Note: the full list of recognized branches is maintained in the `app/Main.hs` file on the master branch, in the `branches` value.

 The basic workflow for this repository is as follows: